qqqlab/my-influxdb/README.md

 - Keep the number of tags low, the tag indexes use a lot of disk space.
 - Sending an initial quoted numeric value creates a numeric (not text) column. (workaround: manually change the column to text.)
 - Unlike InfluxDB all double quotes are removed from Line Protocol data.
 So ```test,tag="foo" fld="bar"``` stores ```foo``` and ```bar```, InfluxDB would store ```"foo"``` and ```bar```.
+- Table names are case sensitive, tags and fields are case insensitive.

 ## Requirements
 - Webserver with PHP >= 5.6 (tested with 5.6 & 7.0)